 Using the Built-in Drawing Tools

 This is a good option if you have a drawing tablet or touchscreen.
-It’s also quite usable if you only have a mouse but may not look as good as a regular signature would.
+It’s also quite useful if you only have a mouse but may not look as good as a regular signature would.

 - Click “Insert -> Drawing … ” at the top of the document, then New.

 This opens a drawing canvas which is a handy tool for when you want to draw a picture for your document.
 You can add lines, arrows, shapes, text, and even import an image into the tool for editing.
 Though, for the time being, we’re going to use the Scribble tool to write our signature.

 This lets you draw “freeform” onto the canvas, meaning you can scribble whatever you like onto it, like your signature!
-What’s more, if you have a drawing tablet or a touchscreen, you’ll be able to draw a signature direct onto the canvas.
+What’s more, if you have a drawing tablet or a touchscreen, you’ll be able to draw a signature directly onto the canvas.

-When you draw your first line, a series of tools appear at the top right.
+- When you draw your first line, a series of tools appear at the top right.